operand/agency/README.md

 these types of agents to work, where they can _discover_ and use the tools available in their given environment.

-`everything` provides a simple means for defining actions, _and_ defining access policies on those actions that you can use to ensure safety for the systems you expose to your agents.
+`everything` provides a simple means for defining actions _and_ defining access policies on those actions that you can use to ensure safety for the systems you expose to your agents.